-We walk in here a lot.
+We walk in This neighborhood often.
 Sometimes we work our way up to the lake on Birch Hill Drive which skirts the edge of the park above Tamarack Swamp.
-We’ve even found a way to connect that end of that street, where you overlook the lake, to the dead end of Lake Bluff.
+We’ve even found a way to connect the dead end of that street, where you overlook the lake, to the dead end of Lake Bluff.
 This is Tom Sawyer stuff.

 Yesterday we found a street we had never been down before.
 Trelawne Drive.
 It too dead ends at cluster of homes, some of which have a view of the lake.
 Finding a new street is like the best part of a dream, the part where a whole new scene unfolds and you think, “I’ve got to remember how I got here.”
 It’s like finding out there is a new album of unreleased Eric Dolphy recordings.
 I had just read that Thelonious Monk called the swollen protrusion on Dolphy’s forehead his “knowledge bump” so he has been on my mind.